Is the Toxicity of your Kids Beds a Concern?

 Choose an Organic Mattress with Non-Toxic Materials for your Kids Beds

 Yes, an organic kids mattress is definitely important, but it’s even more important that ALL the materials used are non toxic and there are no harmful fire retardants or barriers.

 Cotton is firm and breathable.
 100% certified organic cotton is a perfect filling for a child’s mattress.
 It’s also the best covering or surface ticking material, especially when it’s quilted.

 Natural latex can also be a safe material, depending on how it’s made.
 Latex comes from the milky substance of the rubber tree plant.
-If you are going to use latex, make sure it’s all natural latex and stay away from chemical/natural latex blends.
+If you are going to use latex, make sure it’s all natural latex, preferably organic, and stay away from chemical/natural latex blends.
 If you can find GOLS certified organic latex, you know you are getting the purest natural latex available.

 Wool is also used in organic mattresses.
 Wool is a safe, non-toxic material when it’s organic or processed according to organic standards.

 Eco Foam, Bio Foam or Soy Foam – Beware